GinoPane/oc-blogtaxonomy-plugin/README.md

 * **Limit** - number of series to display, 0 retrieves all series;
 * **Series order** - how series list should be ordered;
 * **Series page** - CMS page which contains [`postsInSeries`](#posts-in-the-series) component and is used to display a single series content and posts;
-* **Fetch related posts** - if enabled, the component will fetch related posts, so they are properly (**as published**) available via `posts` property of the series item; it does an additional request, so decreases performance a little.
+* **Fetch related posts** - if enabled, the component will fetch related posts, so they are properly (**as published**) available via `posts` property of the series item; it does an additional request, so decreases performance a little;
+* **Except posts** - list of post ids/slugs (can be mixed together) separated by comma; these posts will be excluded from the post count and post list associated with the series;
+* **Except categories** - list of categories ids/slugs (can be mixed together) separated by comma; posts with these categories will be excluded from from the post count and post list associated with the series.

 ### Tag List